0rphee/derive-it/examples/example.typ

     (0, $forall x (R x)$, "GU 6"),
   ))

-  This is using `dedNatBoxed`, without dependencies (inputting an array of 3 items) and without the premises and conclusion of the deduction automatically put over the lines.
+  This is using `ded-nat-boxed`, without dependencies (inputting an array of 3 items) and without the premises and conclusion of the deduction automatically put over the lines.

-  #dedNatBoxed(stcolor: black, premisesAndConclusion: false, arr: (
+  #ded-nat-boxed(stcolor: black, premises-and-conclusion: false, arr: (
     (0, $forall x (P x) and forall x (Q x)$, "PR"), (0, $forall x (P x -> R x)$, "PR"),